ivansharamok/blog/docs/_posts/2018-04-07-prepare-cd-for-experience-data-collection.md

 For Azure PaaS solutions, you can use [Sitecore-ThreadPool-Configurator][sc-threadpool-configurator] plugin.

 ## Story
-I got involved in troubleshooting a few performance issues reported by several customers.
+I got involved in troubleshooting a few performance issues reported by several customers (Sitecore 8).
 The environments were different (VM-based vs. Azure WebApp) and scenarios didn't match (steady traffic vs. influx of traffic) and yet the underlying problem was reported to be the same - slow page response time on CD instances.
 With steady traffic it was possible to observe issue occurrence pattern while with traffic surge the issue was observed but the pattern wasn't obvious.

 ## Discovery